 Our neighbor has a gorgeous fig tree that fortuitously hangs into our yard (as does her luscious lemon tree).
-Never having been a big fig fan, each year I would pick them to take to the office where they are scooped up like hotcakes and, I am told, are delicious.
+Never having been a big fig fan, each year I would pick them to take to the office where they are scooped up like hotcakes and they tell me they are delicious.

 Despite starting late in the day (Note to self: do this on the weekend, not after work), this was a fun and easy recipe, and I think I’m going to try my hand at some other jams.
 If I have success, I will be sure to share with you here in Tracy’s Kitchen.

 2 sweet lemons (Meyer if available) – either zested or cut the peel into tiny matchsticks if you want to taste the citrus more